 Fortunately, I had no issue connecting my Android unit.
 This was a big help with my apps, especially with Waze when we trekked through the winding roads leading to Wawa Dam in Montalban and Regina Rica pilgrimage site in Tanay.

-It is really just a bonus the Territory Smart also has smart keyless entry, adjustable ambient lighting, leather seats with cooling and heating functions, and a panoramic sun-roof.
+It is really just a bonus the Fort Territory also has smart keyless entry, adjustable ambient lighting, leather seats with cooling and heating functions, and a panoramic sun-roof.

 All in all, my rendezvous with the Ford Territory was a refreshing journey to a realm where technology is not merely used for technology’s sake but for something that is useful, safe, and enjoyable for motorists.